-Saint Patrick High School was founded by the Christian Brothers in 1861, when Chicago was just beginning to grow into a city of importance.
+Saint Patrick High School was founded by the Christian Brothers in 1861, as Chicago was undergoing rapid growth.
 It served boys from the area in which it was located, Des Plaines and Adams Streets.
-As the city grew, industry developed around the school and the students came instead from more outlying areas and later from suburbs because their fathers were alumni of the school.
+Later, as the city continued to grow, industry developed around the school and the students came instead from more outlying areas and later from suburbs because their fathers were alumni of the school.

 When the Eisenhower Expressway was under construction, the decision was made to move Saint Patrick High School to its present location in order to serve the needs of Catholic boys from the northwest side parishes.
 In June, 1952, the old Saint Patrick closed its doors, and in September, classes for its students started in the Saint Mel High School building with a special schedule of afternoon classes.

 The administrative structure changed in 1987 when the position of President was created.
 The existence of a President/Principal style of leadership effectively addressed the needs of both students and the larger community.
-In 1990, a board of Trustee model was incorporated and adopted by the Christian Brothers.
-Currently, the twenty-five-member board is comprised of men and women who represent various career backgrounds, and includes among its members representatives of the Christian Brothers and Saint Patrick alumni.
+In 1990, a board of trustee model was incorporated and adopted by the Christian Brothers.
+Currently, the twenty-eight member board is comprised of men and women who represent various career backgrounds, and includes among its members representatives of the Christian Brothers and Saint Patrick alumni.

 The Administration and Board of Trustees became instrumental forces in the strategic planning and development of the school's first ever capital campaign, Vision 2000.
-This 6.5 million-dollar building and program expansion project was completed in July, 2000, and includes an atrium, a state-of-the-art library/media center, a 299-seat theater, music and art facilities, an auxiliary gymnasium, and additional office space.
+This 6.5 million-dollar building and program expansion project was completed in July, 2000, and includes the Lowell I. Stahl Cultural Centre, the James J. Barrett Center, the 299-seat Stahl Family Theatre, the Wallner/Kaulentis auxiliary gym, additional music and art facilities, and additional office space.